Frequently Asked Questions

 The Build Dakota administrative staff will conduct yearly employment verification with Build Dakota Scholars, the SD Department of Labor and Regulation and the employers of Build Dakota scholars.

-Scholars have 6 months after graduation to begin employment.
+Scholars have 6 months after graduation to begin and report employment.

 Self-employment will be approved in some circumstances; however, the scholar must be prepared to submit legal documentation of self-employment on a full-time basis.